 We run an ongoing program of market access achievements.
 We also manage a network of agricultural counsellors in key overseas markets.

-The Department of Foreign Affairs and Trade has a whole-of-government Non-Tariff Barrier Action Plan that provides information on when NTMs can act as a barrier to trade.
-They also maintain a summary of Australia’s involvement in disputes currently before the WTO.
+Learn more about the whole-of-government Non-Tariff Barrier Action Plan for information on when NTMs can act as a barrier to trade.

 Non-tariff measures and barriers to trade